juliakloiber/superrr/_posts/superrr-lab-blog/2023-02-24-BHMReadingList.md

 type: lab
 author: Feven Keleta
 title: Black History Month - A Reading List
-description: We have compiled a list of 12 must-read books that centre Black voices and provide powerful perspectives
+description: We have compiled a list of 12 must-read books that centre Black voices and provide powerful perspectives.
 ---